HOW AMERICA GATHERS · THANKSGIVING

 Gather Your People

-The fold is the only real skill, and it's learnable in three tamales.
+The fold is the only real skill, and it is learnable in three tamales.
 Lay the husk smooth side up, wide end toward you.
 Spread a thin layer of masa over the top two-thirds, leaving borders.
 Lay a line of filling down the center.
 Bring the two long sides together so the masa closes around the filling, then roll, fold the pointed end up, and stand it folded-side-down in the steamer.
 Pack them upright and snug so they hold their shape.

-The whole country cooks at once — and nobody cooks it the same.
+The whole country cooks at once, and nobody cooks it the same.

 Every table tells the story of the people around it.